select2/select2/docs/pages/07.dropdown/docs.md

 See [this issue](https://github.com/select2/select2/issues/3970#issuecomment-160496724).

+> [!WARNING]
->>>> `dropdownParent` will cause DOM events to be raised outside of the standard Select2 DOM container.
+> `dropdownParent` will cause DOM events to be raised outside of the standard Select2 DOM container.
 This can cause issues with third-party components such as modals.